 Fun Fact: Although Irish Gaelic is the country’s official language, English is more common with a literacy rate of 99 percent.

 2″ Embroidered, Iron-on

 But there is more to learn about Ireland than just campy symbols and legends.
-Girl Scouts who have been inspired by journey and badge activities to take care of the environment and their health will be interested to learn that Ireland was the first country in the world to have an environmental tax for plastic shopping bags and in 2004 it was the first to introduce a public smoking ban.
+Girls who have been inspired by JOURNEY* and badge activities to take care of the environment and their health will be interested to learn that Ireland was the first country in the world to have an environmental tax for plastic shopping bags and in 2004 it was the first to introduce a public smoking ban.
 And, the pots of gold at the end of Irish rainbows these days are high-tech.
 Multinational corporations have set-up European headquarters in Ireland helping to make the Emerald Isle one of the largest exporters of hardware and software-related goods and services in the world.

 Hurling is a centuries old Irish game that resembles field hockey and remains popular today.
 Boxing has been Ireland’s most successful sport in Olympic competitions.

 Thanks to its cool, damp, and overcast weather most of the year, the hilly landscape remains lush and green supporting the farming of beef, dairy products, barley, potatoes and wheat.
-A traditional Irish stew or corn beef and cabbage are great for hungry Irishmen but for an easy Thinking Day snack, girl could just bake up a batch of Irish soda bread.
+A traditional Irish stew or corn beef and cabbage are great for hungry Irishmen but for an easy snack, girl could just bake up a batch of Irish soda bread.

 The girls may want to include things Ireland is known for like leprechauns, shamrocks, St. Patrick’s Day, and step dancing but they may be interested in learning about and sharing things they are less familiar with like The Blarney Stone and the potato famine.